The Department of Business Administration offers seven majors:

 There is also a combined Business and Economics major, which incorporates courses from both the Departments of Business Administration and Economics.

 Minors provide students the opportunity to study and obtain a professional credential in an area of study that is in addition to their major.
-The Department of Business Administration offers six minors: Business Administration (for non-business majors only), International Business, Music Business, Accounting, Management Information Systems, and Marketing.
+The Department of Business Administration offers seven minors: Business Administration (for non-business majors only), Business Minor for Science Majors, International Business, Music Business, Accounting, Management Information Systems, and Marketing.

 Transfer students must complete at least four of the upper division courses required in the major at Augsburg, or at least three courses in the minor, or obtain an exemption from the department.
 Transfer courses must be approved by the department.
 Transfer courses taken more than 10 years ago will not be accepted.
 Business courses (ACC, BUS, FIN, MIS, MKT) taken at Augsburg more than 10 years ago will not be applied toward a major unless approved by a faculty member in the student’s designated major area.
 Suitable intervening work experience will also be considered.